pbradleylab/phylogenize/README.md

 phylogenize::install.data.figshare()    # nb: this may take a while to download
 ```

+Note (updated 8/4/2020): If you get an error message about the package "mnormt" not being available for R 3.5.1, try installing a specific version with the command `remotes::install_version("mnormt", "1.5-5")`.
+Then retry the above commands starting from the `devtools::install_bitbucket` line.

-Note: if you are having trouble with the `install_bitbucket` command on Windows or within the QIIME2 VM on Windows, you can try instead [downloading](https://bitbucket.org/pbradz/phylogenize/downloads/) the repository and unzipping it, then running:
+Note: If you are having trouble with the `install_bitbucket` command on Windows or within the QIIME2 VM on Windows, you can try instead [downloading](https://bitbucket.org/pbradz/phylogenize/downloads/) the repository and unzipping it, then running:
 ```
 devtools::install(pkg="[...]/package/phylogenize")
 ```